1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The 1970-S large date DDO FS-103 error coin differs from its legendary sibling FS-101 in that the double die error mainly occurs in the “0” of the date.
-Although the DDO is not very obvious, this version of the coin holds a unique position in the highly sought-after 1970-S error coin series due to its “affordable” price.
+The 1970-S Large Date DDO FS-103 error coin differs from its legendary sibling FS-101 in that the doubled die error appears mainly in the “0” of the date.
+Although the doubling is not as dramatic, this version holds a unique position in the 1970-S error coin series precisely because of its relative accessibility.

 1970-S LD DDO Penny FS-103 (RD) Price/Grade Chart